we are a carbon neutral organisation

 Tourism is vitally important to the economy of The Gambia.
 Eco-tourism provides the main driver for conservation efforts in the country and helps Gambians look after their wildlife.
 However, tourism has some negative aspects, the most important of these being the carbon dioxide generated by the flights that bring people to The Gambia.
 This contributes to climate change – the most significant threat ever to face humankind and the biggest threat facing the environment today.

-Our guests and staff make major contributions to the conservation of Gambian wildlife, but we must also be aware of our activities' global implications.
+Our guests and staff make major contributions to the conservation of Gambian wildlife, but we must also be aware of the global implications of our activities.
 For that reason, from 2021, we will make all of our trips carbon-neutral by planting trees that will capture the equivalent mass of carbon generated by every flight – guests and staff alike.
 For other visitors to The Gambia, we would like to offer them the chance to offset their carbon footprint by joining our scheme.
 Over the next 10 years, we aim to plant 10,000 trees in The Gambia.
 This will include trees in existing forests to increase their value and stability as well as new areas where we will kick start new forest areas throughout the country.

 how will it work?